 if you are the trustee of an SMSF and you are planning on going overseas, we suggest that you consider the effect that will have on the residency of the SMSF.

 Select from the list the code that best describes the benefit structure of the fund.

 Answer the question yes or no.

 If the trustees have lodged all applicable returns, paid all outstanding debts, paid out (or transferred) all member benefits and cancelled the fund's ABN (if applicable) either via www.abr.gov.au or lodging a Registration, cancellation or change of details (NAT 2955-07.2007) form, select Yes to this question.

 The date of winding up the fund must be in the current income year or substituted accounting period.

-For an SMSF wound up during the current year, you must complete M Supervisory levy adjustment for wound up funds at section D.
+For an SMSF that was wound up during 2017–18, you must complete M Supervisory levy adjustment for wound up funds at section D.